Softnet-Free/.github/profile/README.md

 ## Resources for developers

-* As of June 2023, the [Softnet endpoint library](https://github.com/Softnet-Free/softnet-java/) is available in Java SE 1.7.
+* [Softnet Endpoint Library (Java)](https://github.com/Softnet-Free/softnet-java/) / As of June 2023, the endpoint library is available in Java SE 1.7.
 It works on Linux platforms, Raspbian, Android 5.0 and later versions.
 The endpoint libraries for other platforms are under development.
 First of all, we focus on FreeRTOS, ChibiOS/RT and other RTOS platforms widely used in industrial microcontrollers such as STM32, PIC32, EFR32, Infineon XMC, TI SimpleLink, ESP32, etc.;

-* "[Softnet Programming Model (Java)](https://softnet-free.github.io/softnet-java/)" is a guide that describes the process of application development using Softnet Endpoint Library in Java;
+* [Softnet Programming Model (Java)](https://softnet-free.github.io/softnet-java/) / This is a guide that describes the process of application development using Softnet Endpoint Library in Java;

-* Softnet uses the ASN.1 DER format for transmitting data over a network.
-It utilizes a convenient tool called [Softnet ASN.1 Codec (Java)](https://github.com/softnet-free/asn1codec-java) to perform encode/decode operations on data.
-This tool can also be used to encode/decode application data for trnsmitting over a network, although you can use any other format, such as JSON;
+* [Softnet ASN.1 Codec (Java)](https://github.com/softnet-free/asn1codec-java) / This is an ASN.1 DER codec that Softnet uses to represent data in the ASN.1 DER format for transmitting data over a network.
+This tool can also be used to encode/decode application data for transmitting over a network, although you can use any other format, such as JSON;

-* "[The Developer Guide to Softnet ASN.1 Codec (Java)](https://softnet-free.github.io/asn1codec-java/)" describes how to use Softnet ASN.1 Codec (Java) in application development;
+* [The Developer Guide to Softnet ASN.1 Codec (Java)](https://softnet-free.github.io/asn1codec-java/) / This guide describes how to use Softnet ASN.1 Codec (Java) in the application development;

-* "[The User Guide to Softnet Management System](https://softnet-free.github.io/softnet-ms/)" describes how to manage IoT projects using Softnet MS.
+* [The User Guide to Softnet Management System](https://softnet-free.github.io/softnet-ms/)" / This guide describes how to use Softnet MS to manage IoT projects.

 ## A brief description of the platform